Adlink-ROS/Neuron-OmniBot/readme.md

     ```
     Build the code by `catkin_make` at ~/catkin_ws.
 7. Add serial access
-    `sudo adduser ros dialout`
+    `sudo sh init_neuron_tty.sh`
-    You need to logout and login to your computer again afterwards.
+    You need to re-plug the USB cable which is connected to the motor controller.

 ## Run the demo
 The Neuron Omnibot demo can be divided into four part: